jeeliz/jeelizAR/README.md

 ### The Detection function
 The function which triggers the detection is `JEEARAPI.detect(<int>nDetectionsPerLoop, <videoFrame>frame, <dictionary>options)`.
 * `<int> nDetectionPerLoop` is the number of consecutive detections proceeded.
 The higher it is, the faster the detection will be.
 But it may slow down the whole application if it is too high because the function call will consume too much GPU resources.
 A value between `3` and `6` is advised.
+If the value is `0`, the number of detection per loop is adaptative between `1` and `6` with an initial value of `3`,
 * `<videoFrame> frame` is used only with WebXR demos (see [WebXR integration section](#webxr-integration)).
 Otherwise set it to `null`,
 * `<dictionary> options` is an optional dictionary which can have these properties:
   * `<float> thresholdDetectFactor`: a factor applied on the detection thresholds for the detected object.
 The default value is `1`.
 For example if it equals `0.5`, the detection will be 2 times easier.